The following review is based on the June 13th performance of the Tom Hanks-headlined “Henry IV.”

-Tom Hanks is one of the very few rare breeds in Hollywood when it comes to having an unflaggingly consistent staying power, as one who has remained an A-list headliner for nearly four decades.
+Tom Hanks is one of the few breeds in Hollywood when it comes to having an unflaggingly consistent staying power, as one who has remained an A-list headliner for nearly four decades.
 Arguably only one other individual can say the same, and his name is also Tom (Cruise).

 With an eclectic range of films, including tremendous versatility exhibited in “Big,” “Sleepless in Seattle,” “Forrest Gump,” “Saving Private Ryan,” “Cast Away,” “The Da Vinci Code,” and “Captain Phillips,” to only name a few of the classics in his bountiful film resume, the two-time Oscar winner is a modern-day acting legend.
 And yet, Hanks, for all his cachet, has thrived on always being gracious and altruistic with his time.